 The adapter allows you to use the impact driver with the socket drivers.
-Most homeowners don’t find much use in the impact wrench since its activities are vast, and this translates to them being expensive.
+Most homeowners don’t find much use in this since its uses are geared towards mechanics and builders, and this translates to them as being expensive – it’s not.
 Nonetheless, they can use the wrenches in removing bolts and nuts at home.
 On the other hand, the impact drivers are designed for both DIY and professional use.
 They are compact and give enough torque for the home application.
 However, this does not mean that they are superior to the impact wrenches.

 Air Impact Wrench vs. Cordless Impact Wrench

-• The motor (brushless vs. non-brushless): Essentially, the motors of the cordless impact wrenches are brushless while the ones for the air impact wrenches are non-brushless (brushed).
+• The motor (brushless vs. non-brushless): Essentially, the motors options for the cordless versions are brushless while the others are non-brushless (brushed).
 The brushed motor employs simple wiring for its performance and the working is facilitated by a switch.
 Due to their simplicity in design, these motors are not as effective as the brushless.
 The other demerit is that they have a shorter life.
 On the other hand, the cordless brushless motor enjoys a longer life and higher work efficiency.

-• RPM, torque, and IPM: Air impact wrenches enjoy higher RPM, torque, and IPM than their cordless counterparts.
-The wrenches produce extra torque power, which translates to higher IPM and RPM.
+• RPM, torque, and IPM: Pneumatic wrenches enjoy higher RPM, torque, and IPM than their cordless counterparts.
+Theses wrenches produce extra torque power, which translates to higher IPM and RPM.
 In the long run, you get to spend less energy in loosening tight nuts or bolts.
 They don’t have a limit on their working potential, and this means you can work with them continuously.
-Their power is derived from an external source (electric connection), and they work as long as there is electricity to power your air compressor.
-On the other hand, the cordless impact wrenches are limited in power.
-They generate less torque if compared to the air impact wrenches, and their batteries only run for limited minutes before you charge them.
+Their power is derived from an external source (compressed air), and they work as long as there is electricity to power your air compressor.
+On the other hand, the cordless alternatives are limited in power – to an extent.
+They generate less torque if compared to the Pneumatic alternative, and their batteries only run for limited amount of time before you need to charge them.
 This means that their functionality is battery-dependent — always have a second battery on hand.

-• The battery: A majority of cordless impact wrenches allow the swapping of their batteries since it’s external.
-You can have several power tools awaiting you to swap their batteries.
+• The battery: A majority of cordless tools allow the swapping of their batteries since it’s external – as long as your using the same brand.
 This is effective in reducing clutter around your garage.
-As for the air impact wrenches, the batteries are inbuilt, and you don’t have the freedom to swap them.
-This is because the wrenches purely depend on their designer batteries.
 The batteries are mostly lithium-ion.
-This means that you are limited to use a specific battery.
-This is meant to help you avoid battery issues such as leakages and overcharging.
 However, in terms of battery performance, the cordless wrench requires frequent charging since their batteries lose charge faster.

 What’s the Primary Use of an Impact Wrench?

-Most people do not understand the basic uses of the impact wrenches.
-Their applications are:
+Most people do not understand the basic uses of this tool.
+Here’s a quick run down:

 • Used in construction sites and in a Mechanics garage: They help to put up massive pillars that are supported by bolts and nuts.
 The wrench drives and tightens the bolts and nuts securely.